CropLifeCanada/chemistry-policymanual/index.md

 ## Drones: Label expansion

-Staff Directive validated September 17, 2019
+Staff Directive validated September 17, 2019    Annual

 -	The decision to proceed with a label expansion to include drone application resides with individual companies.